 Transportation in Governor Knowles State Forest

 Governor Knowles State Forest is located right on the border of Wisconsin and Minnesota with only the St. Croix River separating the two states.
 The forest is in an easy to access location that is close to the towns of Grantsburg (around five miles away), Trade Lake (around 14 miles away) and Siren (around 20 miles away).
-The closes major city to Governor Knowles State Forest is Minneapolis and is around 73 miles to the south.
+The closest major city to Governor Knowles State Forest is Minneapolis and is around 73 miles to the south.

 Campgrounds and parking in Governor Knowles State Forest